-The Canaries take a vital win to ease their own relegation fears and keep Nigel Adkins' side rooted to the foot of the Premier League table, now 10 points from safety
+The Carrow Road outfit claimed a vital win to ease their own relegation fears and keep Nigel Adkins' side 10 points adrift of safety at the foot of the Premier League table

 The first half was largely lacking in quality, although both sides created a smattering of chances despite what was a largely attritional opening period.

-Things improved in the second period, as Ryan and then Elliott Bennett scored within moments of each other, before Garath McCleary’s shot gave Reading hope.
+Things improved in the second half, as Ryan Bennett and then Elliott Bennett scored two quick-fire goals just after the restart, before Garath McCleary’s shot gave Reading hope.

 The Canaries made two changes to the side that lost to Arsenal, with Steven Whittaker and Alexander Tettey making way for Javier Garrido and Elliott Bennett.

-Meanwhile, Reading made just one change, as Nick Blackman replaced Noel Hunt up front, partnering Pavel Pogrebnyak.
+Meanwhile, Reading made just one change with Nick Blackman replacing Noel Hunt up front, partnering Pavel Pogrebnyak in attack.